ramibaghdan/clinic-readmission-eval/README.md

 ---

-## The gen AI finding
+## Can Gen AI explain the prediction without making things up?

-An LLM writes a "why is this patient flagged" narrative from the model's SHAP drivers; a **separate** pass audits whether it stays faithful.
+A risk score alone is hard to act on.
+Clinicians also want a short reason — “why is this patient flagged?”
+Here an LLM writes that narrative from the model’s real risk drivers (SHAP), and a **separate** pass audits whether the story stays faithful.
 On 50 audited explanations of the corrected model:

 | Generator prompt | Explanations reversing a risk direction | Reversal rate (per claim) | Invented-feature rate |
 |---|---|---|---|